assen-totin/cdn/README.md

 ### Download

 Set the SQL SELECT query to run in the configuration option `cdn_sql_select`.
-It must have two `%s` placeholders - the first will be filled with the file ID and the second - with the authorisation value.
+It may have up to two `%s` placeholders - the first will be filled with the file ID and the second - with the authorisation value.

 NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure(%s, %s)`.